Chapter 21 BWV 45 Es ist dir gesagt, Mensch, was gut ist.

 If part 1 ended with a degree of uncertainty, part 2 immediately dispels any doubts or misgivings.
 God himself now speaks for the first time and His message is formidable—for the many who claim to have done much in My name I will say I do not know you---go away from Me!
 Clearly to merely claim to have done things in the Lord’s name is not enough and in case any misunderstandings remain, the alto will shortly expand upon this theme.
 Lip service to the Lord’s commands will not ensure salvation.

-But against the voice of the Lord the busy semi-quaver strings suggest power and resolution as well as evoking a number of textual images: the casting away of the ungodly, gathering hordes wishing to explain themselves to their God, His fury at their behaviour.
+But against the voice of the Lord, the busy semi-quaver strings suggest power and resolution as well as evoking a number of textual images: the casting away of the ungodly, gathering hordes wishing to explain themselves to their God, His fury at their behaviour.
 The restless energy hardly abates throughout the movement and the long melismas stressing weichet----withdraw or go----and alle---all---emphasise both the Lord’s injunction and its universality.
 This is a movement of force and authority and it is significant that there is no final statement of the ritornello theme; God’s command ‘go from Me all you who indulge in evil deeds’ is left ringing in our ears.

 The nub of the matter is left, as is so often the case, to the final aria or duet and that which follows, for alto with flute obbligato, is no exception.
-Just in case the message has not been fully comprehended, here it is fully spelt out----whoever truly acknowledges God does so from the heart----if your love is simply a form of insincere expression, you will inevitably burn.
+Just in case the message has not been fully comprehended, here it is fully spelt out----whoever truly acknowledges God does so from the heart----if your love is simply a form of insincere expression, you will inevitably burn for ever.
 God, in the previous aria, had informed us in no uncertain terms what was unacceptable to Him.
 Here we are reassured, if we had not already deduced it for ourselves, that the sincere acknowledgement of God within our hearts is what He really seeks.
 Those who cannot do this will burn in the fires of hell.

 The ritornello flute melody is in two parts, reflecting as we so often find, different textural ideas.
 The first four bars suggest steadfastness and a reaching upwards towards the Lord.